Heritage Steam Railway Carriage Roof

 We believe this is possibly a world first using this method and will certainly outlast previous methods used.

-Specialist Coatings (GB) Ltd. www.scgb.uk, developed the specification and technical design for this new concept.
+Specialist Coatings (GB) Ltd developed the specification and technical design for this new concept.

 Thank you to the Watercress Line carriage workshop team who made this possible.

-Full credit must also be given to the exceptionally fine joinery work that was carried out on the roof prior to our arrival to Ropley.
+Full credit must also be given to the exceptionally fine joinery work that was carried out on the roof prior to our arrival at Ropley.

-If required colours can be specially created for individual the jobs or application.
+If required colours can be specially created for individual jobs or applications.

 Rotting & Friable Timber